leobix/hurricast/README.md

-# Hurricast - Development branch :hammer:
+# Hurricast - Hurricane Forecasting with Deep Learning :hammer:

-This is the repository for Hurricast Project.
+This is the repository for the Hurricast Project.

 ## Structure
 - run.py